Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Introduction

 Our empirical applications focus on causal effects of military service \citep{Angrist1990}, college education \citep{Card1995}, and childbearing \citep{AE1998}.
 In each of these cases, we document what we regard as superiority of normalized weighting.
-First, in our replication of \cite{Angrist1990}, the unnormalized estimates are highly variable across specifications, which is not the case for the instrumental variables (IV) estimates or normalized weighting.
-Second, in our replication of \cite{Card1995}, the IV estimates are excessively large, which is not the case for the normalized weighting estimates; the unnormalized estimates, on the other hand, are either even larger than the IV estimates or negative, which is unreasonable for causal effects of college education.
-Finally, in our replication of \cite{AE1998}, some of the unnormalized estimates of the effect of childbearing on log wages of mothers are positive, which is also not believable.
+The bottom line is that unnormalized estimators are very sensitive to how the outcome variable is coded.
+In each application, the estimates are sensitive to the units of measurement (cents, dollars, \$1,000s, \$100,000s) of the income variable prior to the log transformation.
+In our replication of \cite{AE1998}, we also consider labor force participation as a binary outcome, and we document that unnormalized estimators are highly sensitive to whether working for pay is coded as, say, 1 or 0.